-Soy bean protein by itself tastes very dull (in my humble opinion), but if enzymes break that protein down into its constituent amino acids, the taste changes from dull to delicious, imparting an umami taste.
+Soy bean protein by itself tastes very dull in my humble opinion, but if enzymes break that protein down into its constituent amino acids, the taste changes from dull to delicious, imparting an umami taste.

-This is because the soy protein contains a lot of glutamate, the salt of which you might know as MSG – mono sodium glutatmate.
+This is because the soy protein contains a lot of glutamic acid, the salt of which you might know as MSG – mono sodium glutatmate.
 Many people get an “oh but MSG is bad” reflex, but in my opinion the problem with MSG is not the MSG itself, but the fact that it is mostly used by industrial food producers and cheap restaurants to mask the low quality of their foods.

 The umami of MSG is very one-dimensional, while the umami of miso is very much multi-dimensional due to the multitude of different amino acids and fermentation products.
 It’s not a single compound, miso consists of a huge array of different compounds that create a depth of taste that a single isolated compound just can’t.
-It would be wrong to reduce the magic of miso fermentation to glutamate, since there are so many things going on.
+It would be wrong to reduce the magic of miso fermentation to MSG, since there are so many things going on.

 The function of salt and salt tolerant microbes